Carnegie Hall: History

 The idea for what is now Carnegie Hall came from Leopold Damrosch, the conductor of Oratorio Society of New York and the New York Symphony Society.
+The Oratorio Society had been looking for a permanent performance venue ever since it was founded in 1873.
 Though Leopold died in 1885, his son Walter Johannes Damrosch pursued his father's vision for a new music hall.
 While studying music in Germany in 1887, the younger Damrosch was introduced to the businessman Andrew Carnegie, who served on the board of not only the Oratorio Society but also the New York Symphony.
 Carnegie was originally uninterested in funding a music hall in Manhattan, but he agreed to give $2 million after discussions with Damrosch.
 According to architectural writer Robert A. M. Stern, the Music Hall was "unique in that it was free of commercial sponsorship and exclusively dedicated to musical performance".
-At the time, New York City's performance halls were mainly clustered around 14th Street, while the area around 57th Street was still mostly residential.
+At the time, New York City's performance halls were mainly clustered around 14th Street, as well as around Union Square and Herald Square.
+The area around 57th Street was still mostly residential.